ICBO 2025 conference

 9:00am-12:40pm ET Please check details here(zoom link included)

-Main conference Day 1¶
+Main conference Day 1 (concluded) ¶

 Sunday, November 9, 2025 - ICBO 2025 Main Conference Day 1

-12:00pm-12:15pm Opening Remark by Asiyah Yu Lin
+12:00pm-12:15pm Opening Remarks by Asiyah Yu Lin

 1:00pm-1:10pm ET Break